-Subjected to centuries of foreign occupation and Romania control has had an eventful and often tragic history.
-Each of Romania's 3 main Moldavia. regions Wallachia. and Transvlvania - has its own unique stories.
+Subjected to centuries of foreign occupation and control, Romania has had an eventful and often tragic history.
+Each of Romania's 3 main regions - Moldavia, Wallachia, and Transylvania - has its own unique stories.
+While

-While Wallachia and Moldavia achieved independence in the mid-19th century, Transylvania remained a disputed territory until after World War II (WWII).
+Wallachia and Moldavia achieved independence in the mid-19th century, Transylvania remained a disputed territory until after World War II (WWII).
 Romania's experience in WWII and the subsequent 45-year communist era left profound scars, still felt today.
 Since 1989, Romania has transformed into a democracy, adopted market capitalism, and joined the North Atlantic Treaty Organization (NATO) and European Union (EU).